+T.11 .
+0.0

-Table of Contents 1
+Table of Contents

-Introduction 3
+Introduction

-Plain Language 3
+Plain Language

 Stop Health Care Fraud!

-3
+Discrimination Is Against the Law

-Preventing Medical Mistakes 4
+Preventing Medical Mistakes

-FEHB Facts 7
+FEHB Facts

-Coverage information

 No pre-existing condition limitation

-Minimum essential coverage (MEC) 7
+Minimum essential coverage (MEC)

-Minimum value standard 7
+Minimum value standard

 Where you can get information about enrolling in the FEHB Program

 Types of coverage available for you and your family

 Family member coverage

 Children's Equity Act

 When benefits and premiums start

 When you retire

-When you lose benefits

-When FEHB coverage ends

-Upon divorce

-Temporary Continuation of Coverage (TCC)

-Finding replacement coverage

-Health Insurance Marketplace

 Section 1.
 How this HMO plan works

-General features of our High Options
+General features of our High Option

 How we pay providers

-Your Rights
+Your rights and responsibilities

-Your medical records are confidential
+Your medical and claims records are confidential

 Service Area

 Section 2.
-Change for 2016.
+Change for 2018

-Program-wide changes

 Changes to this Plan

 Section 3.
 How you get care

-Identification cards
+Identification cards 14

 Where you get covered care 14

-Plan providers 14
+Plan providers

 Plan facilities

 What you must do to get covered care 14

 Primary care 14

 Specialty care 14

-Hospital care 15
+Hospital care

-If you are hospitalized when your enrollment begins 15
+If you are hospitalized when your enrollment begins

 You need prior Plan approval for certain services 15

 Inpatient hospital admission

 Other services

 How to request precertification for an admission or get prior authorization for Other services 16

 Non-urgent care claims 16

 Urgent care claims 16

-Concurrent care claims 17
+Concurrent care claims.
+17

 Emergency inpatient admission 17

 Maternity care 17

 If your treatment needs to be extended

 What happens when you do not follow the precertification rules when using non-network facilities

-Circumstances beyond our control
+Circumstances beyond our control 17

-If you disagree with our pre-service claim decision
+If you disagree with our pre-service claim decision 17

 To reconsider a non-urgent care claim

-To reconsider an urgent care claim
+To reconsider an urgent care claim 18

-To file an appeal with OPM
+To file an appeal with OPM 18

-Services requiring our prior approval

 Section 4.
-Your costs for covered services
+Your costs for covered services 19

-Cost-sharing
+Cost-sharing 19

 Copayments 19

 Deductible 19

-Coinsurance 19
+Coinsurance

-Your catastrophic protection out-of-pocket maximum 19
+Your catastrophic protection out-of-pocket maximum

 Carryover 20

-When government facilities bill us 20
+When Government facilities bill us 20

 Section 5.
 Benefits 21

-Non-FEHB benefits available to Plan members 47
+Non-FEHB benefits available to Plan members 49

 Section 6.
-General Exclusions - services, drugs and supplies we do not cover 48
+General Exclusions - services, drugs and supplies we do not cover 50

 Section 7.
-Filing a claim for covered services 49
+Filing a claim for covered services 51

 Section 8.
-The disputed claims process 51
+The disputed claims process.
+53

 Section 9.
-Coordinating benefits with Medicare and other coverage 54
+Coordinating benefits with Medicare and other coverage 56

-When you have other health coverage 54
+When you have other health coverage 56

-TRICARE and CHAMPVA 54
+TRICARE and CHAMPVA 56

-Workers' Compensation 54
+Workers' Compensation 56

-Medicaid
+Medicaid 56

-When other Government agencies are responsible for your care 54
+When other Government agencies are responsible for your care 56

 When others are responsible for injuries.
+57

-When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage
+When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage 57

-Clinical Trials
+Clinical Trials 57

-When You have Medicare
+When You have Medicare 58

 What is Medicare?
+58

 Should I enroll in Medicare?
+58

-The Original Medicare Plan (Part A or Part B)
+The Original Medicare Plan (Part A or Part B) 59

-Medicare Advantage (Part C)

-Tell us about your Medicare coverage
+Tell us about your Medicare coverage 60

+Medicare Advantage (Part C) 60

-Medicare prescription drug coverage (Part D)
+Medicare prescription drug coverage (Part D) 61

 Section 10.
-Definitions of terms we use in this brochure
+Definitions of terms we use in this brochure 63

 Section 11.
-Other Federal Programs
+Other Federal Programs 65

-The Federal Flexible Spending Account Program - FSAFEDS
+Important information about four Federal programs that complement the FEHB Program

+Where can I get more information about FSAFEDS?

+Important Information

+Dental Insurance

-The Federal Employees Dental and Vision Insurance Program - FEDVIP
+Vision Insurance

-The Federal Long Term Insurance Program - FLTCIP

-Pre-existing Condition Insurance Program - PCIP
+Additional Information

+How do I enroll?

+It's important protection

+Peace of Mind for You and Your Family.

 Index

-Summary of benefits for the High Option for 2016.
+Summary of benefits for the High Option for 2018

-2016 Rate Information for Union Health Service 69
+2018 Rate Information for Union Health Service